silviamaggi/smd-com/_posts/2021-02-19-at-the-beach.md

 ---
 title: At the beach
-last_modified_at: '2021-08-26T20:49:10.440Z'
+last_modified_at: '2021-09-01T22:37:36.922Z'
 featured-post: false
 categories:
   - Photography
 tags:
-  - photography
   - italy
+  - ravenna
 description: 'People, face masks, sun, mild temperatures.
 Pictures I took today at the beach in Marina di Ravenna.'
 featured-image: feat-at-the-beach-silviamaggi.jpg
 redirect_from:
   - /it/fotografia/in-spiaggia/
 ---
-In a couple of days, the Emilia-Romagna region is going to see stricter Covid-19 restrictions.
-So I seized the moment and took a few pictures at the beach.
+<p class="lead">In a couple of days, the Emilia-Romagna region is going to see stricter Covid-19 restrictions.
+So I seized the moment and took a few pictures at the beach.</p>

 <!--more-->

 Sun, mild temperatures, fresh air, face masks.
 It feels surreal, but it’s been almost a year.

 {% include pattern-imagegallery.html folder="/assets/images/gallery-at-the-beach/" %}

-[Check my pictures on Flick](https://www.flickr.com/photos/silvia-m/){:target="_blank" rel="noopener"}.

 <small>All photos by Silvia Maggi</small>